-Though home insurance has been around for years, it’s not well understood by home owners, agents and, I daresay, insurance salespersons themselves.
-The number of home insurances sold and claims paid is small.
+Though home insurance has been around for years, it’s not well understood by homeowners, agents and, I daresay, insurance salespersons themselves.
+The number of home insurance policies sold and claims paid is small.
 This will change.
 I have seen more interest in home insurance over the past six months than in the past six years.
 The devastating Nepal-centred earthquakes that shook many areas in India are a turning point.
 A home is the most significant asset that people own—that’s why insuring it is important, next only to buying term and health insurance.

-The four considerations when buying home insurance are: determining the sum assured, setting the basis on which a damage will be valued, buying relevant extensions and being aware of the warranties.
+The four considerations when buying home insurance are: determining the sum assured, setting the basis on which damage will be valued, buying relevant extensions, and being aware of the warranties.

 There are several extensions that are must-buys.
 The most obvious is an earthquake damage extension because this is often excluded.
 It would be ironic if the incident that caused most people to buy home insurance is excluded in the first place.
 An escalation extension is also useful, particularly when you buy a cost-effective long-term cover.
 In multi-year insurances, inflation results in the sum assured becoming less than the replacement cost of the home.
 This exposes you to underinsurance.
 The escalation extension addresses this by automatically increasing the value of items by 10-25% each year.
 Another useful extension is the omission-to-insure.
 This covers alterations and additions, within limits, to your home during the year without the need to inform insurers mid-term.

 Many unresolved areas remain.
 Consider an apartment in a multi-story building that is damaged by a pipe burst.
-A neighbour’s wall needs to be broken up for repair but the neighbour refuses to co-operate.
-Home insurance will not pay damages because repair has not been carried out.
+A neighbor’s wall needs to be broken up for repair but the neighbor refuses to cooperate.
+Home insurance will not pay damages because the repair has not been carried out.
 Consider the insurance of household contents.
 What if all the items have not been separately specified?
-What if jewellery values change with fluctuating gold prices?
+What if jewelry values change with fluctuating gold prices?

 A few insurers have begun to develop the market with new products.
-For example, agreed value as a concept can now include land cost and allow home owners to abandon unrepairable property.
-Or by allowing underinsurance in certain cases to be corrected by paying premium retrospectively.
+For example, agreed value as a concept can now include land cost and allow homeowners to abandon the unrepairable property.
+Or by allowing underinsurance in certain cases to be corrected by paying premiums retrospectively.